alexhyang/dotfiles/README.md

     *   tmux -- `~/.tmux.conf`
     *   aliases, functions, local environment variables -- `~/.aliases, ~/.bash_aliases, ~/.shell_utils, ~/.local_env`

-*   use "redirect" to source files in the dotfiles repo, sensitive information such as customized directory and API keys will be configured locally
-    *   symlink, dotfile, etc.

 *   files created by OS:
     *   Ubuntu 22.04